PAST MUSIC PRODUCTIONS 2017/18

 We regret that this event has been cancelled by the performing group.

-Following their visit in Spring 2015, The Biber Ensemble, Ann Bond (harpsichord) and Louise Latham (baroque violin) make a welcome return.
-They were to be joined on by Rosy Williams, a talented and versatile young mezzo-soprano but unfortunately she is indisposed.
+Following their visit in Spring 2015, Ann Bond (harpsichord) and Louise Latham (baroque violin) make a welcome return.
+They are joined on this occasion by Rosy Williams, a talented and versatile young mezzo-soprano in ‘an intriguing classical mixture’ shedding vivid light on this lovely music.

 Acclaimed musicians Chris Green and Sophie Matthews (with special guest Jude Rees) present a festive romp through 600 years of Christmas music, songs and carols.